 254 North Park Street, Brantford, N3R 4L1 www.waynegretzkysportscentre.ca Aquatics, skating arenas, health and fitness, and recreational programs for children and adults.
-Subsidies for children's program are available; see following page.
-While you may be under tremendous stress and feel you have too many essential tasks to take care of, it is important that you devote some time to fun and relaxation.
+Subsidies for While you may be under tremendous stress and feel you have too many essential tasks to take care of, it is important that you devote some time to fun and relaxation.